seasparta618/typescript-converter/README.md

 npx tsc
 ```

-You should be able to see `compiled/index.js`
+You should be able to see `compiled/index.js` added under the project root directory

 Then using nodejs, run command in terminal